Conflict-of-interest editing on Wikipedia: BP

 In March 2013, it was reported that a member of BP's press office had submitted drafts to rewrite the company's article, including sections dealing with its environmental record; the drafts were reviewed and added by other editors.
 Estimates of the size of the contributions were as high as 44 percent of the article.
 The BP press officer, who called himself "Arturo at BP," said he had chosen that name to make his affiliation clear, and noted that he had not directly edited the page.
 The development caused concern because the content was being produced by an employee, while "readers would be none the wiser."
-Jimmy Wales was quoted in Salon.com, saying "I think that accusing [BP employee] Arturo of 'skirting' Wikipedia's rules in this case is fairly ludicrous – unless 'skirting' means 'going above and beyond what is required in order to be very clearly in compliance with best practice.'
+Jimmy Wales was quoted in Salon, saying "I think that accusing [BP employee] Arturo of 'skirting' Wikipedia's rules in this case is fairly ludicrous – unless 'skirting' means 'going above and beyond what is required in order to be very clearly in compliance with best practice.'
 So, I would consider that a blatant factual misrepresentation."
 The Wikipedia community intensely debated the ethics of the incident and how to handle it and other similar cases.

+NGO Monitor

+In June 2013, Arnie Draiman, online communications editor for the pro-Israel group NGO Monitor, was indefinitely banned from editing Wikipedia articles about the Arab–Israeli conflict due to biased editing, concealing his place of work, and using a second account in a way Wikipedia policy forbids.
+Draiman was a major contributor to the articles on NGO Monitor and its founder Gerald Steinberg, and made hundreds of inappropriate and inaccurate edits on articles about human rights organizations and other non-government organizations, including B'Tselem, the New Israel Fund, Human Rights Watch, and many others Steinberg opposes.